The Kyambura Gorge – BBC called it “the Lost Valley.”

 Kyambura Gorge is a special place for birders.
-Various species of birds are drawn here due to the 13 different habitats that are found here.
+Various species of birds are drawn here due to the 13 different habitats.
 There are over 300 species of birds here.
-Most are forest dwellers, but other birds come to feed and then retreat to their habitats in the Savannah or wetlands close to the Kazinga channel.
+Most are forest dwellers, but other birds feed and then retreat to their habitats in the Savannah or wetlands close to the Kazinga channel.

-You might see some birds include falcons, blue-headed bee-eater, black and white kingfisher, and others.
-Kyambura Gorge features over 332 species of birds that you need to identify and look for during your birdwatching walks in Kyambura Gorge.
+You might see some birds, including falcons, blue-headed bee-eater, black and white kingfisher, and others.
+Kyambura Gorge features over 332 species that you need to identify and look for during your birdwatching walks in Kyambura Gorge.

-It is our opinion; the hands-down winner is the exclusive Kyambura Gorge which is the best lodge from which to explore Gorge.
+Our opinion is that the hands-down winner is the exclusive Kyambura Gorge, which is the best lodge to explore the Gorge.

-Not only is the lodge best for those coming to visit the Gorge but Queen Elizabeth Park.
-Not only do we consider it the best lodge in Queen Elizabeth Park but one of the best lodges in all of Uganda.
+Not only is the lodge best for those visiting the Gorge but Queen Elizabeth Park.
+We consider it the best lodge in Queen Elizabeth Park and one of the best lodges in Uganda.

 If you are a conservationist, then Kyambura Lodge should be the lodge of choice for you.
-Volcano Safari Lodges have purchased a large chunk of land that is a buffer zone between villages and the Gorge.
+Volcano Safari Lodges have purchased a large chunk of land, a buffer zone between villages and the Gorge.
 An area that is being restored in a way that it once was.

 Guest are invited to plant trees as part of the restoration process.
 The lodge offers birding and nature walks to give them a glimpse of where some lodge profits are going.

-Amenities are there and most often exceeds the discerning traveler’s expectations.
-A stay at Kyambura Gorge Lodge is more than a bed for a night, but an African Hospitality experience.
+Amenities are there and most often exceed the discerning traveler’s expectations.
+A stay at Kyambura Gorge Lodge is more than a bed for a night; but an African Hospitality experience.

 Best time to Visit